grayyeargin/spotify-lambda/README.md

-## Fresh Spotify Playlist
+## Spotify Playlist with Expiring Tracks
 Keep a spotify playlist fresh by setting a limit on the number of days a song will stay on the playlist and archive expired songs in a separate list.

 ### Getting Started
 1. run `npm install`